gevorg/http-auth/README.md

  - `msg407` - Message for failed authentication 407 page.
  - `contentType` - Content type for failed authentication page.
  - `skipUser` - Set this to **true**, if you don't want req.user to be filled with authentication info.
+ - `skipAuthHeader` - Set this to **true**, if you don't want to send the WWW-Authenticate header with your response when using Express framework.

 ## Running tests